What to Wear in Charleston, SC

 Fall is the rainy season, so pack your umbrella and waterproof shoes.
 Other than the rain, the weather is similar to the weather in the spring.
 Try to pack a mix of pants, skirts and dresses.
 The weather will still be warm and humid, but the wind will pick up and the nights might have a chill in the air.

-Winter is another great season to visit Charleston.
 While it gets a little chillier, you won’t need to bundle up.
-Bring pants, light sweaters and jackets this time of year.
+Bring pants, light sweaters, and jackets this time of year.
 You might want to bring a thicker jacket and some gloves for chillier days and nights — especially if you plan on heading to the beach at any time.
 Don’t forget to check the weather report before you leave.
-Very rarely, Charleston does see snow.

 What to Pack for Kids